 While you cannot control the CamRanger from within Lightroom or Capture One, you can use the Mac OSX version of the CamRanger software and specify a folder to automatically download images to.
 This folder can be set to as a “watch” folder within Lightroom or Aperture and set to be automatically imported.
 For more information about this, refer to Von Wong’s blog “How to wirelessly tether your camera to Lightroom.”

 We are planning on supporting more camera models, but each model requires careful testing and app modifications as necessary.
 If there is a particular model you want support for, Contact Us let us know and maybe we’ll bump it up the priority level.
 Some older cameras can NOT be supported, such as the Canon 5D.

 It’s remembering the WiFi password, just for some combinations of iPad’s and CamRanger’s it doesn’t seem to be applying it correctly.
 If you are prompted for the password, just hit cancel and then attempt to rejoin the network.
 It will work nearly every time.

 There are a number of attachment options.
-Each CamRanger includes a black pouch with a clip that can be easily attached to a tripod, camera strap, etc. There are also a number of good options from Tether Tools, including the Mighty Mount, Smart Clip, and StrapMoore.
+Each CamRanger includes a black pouch with a clip that can be easily attached to a tripod, camera strap, etc. There are also a number of third party options, including the Mighty Mount, Smart Clip, and StrapMoore.
 The Mighty Mount and Smart clip can be used to attach to a hot shoe or with a 1/4″-20 screw mount.

 |Mighty Mount||Smart Clip|